Bismah-Jadoon/Spanning-tree/README.md

-###  VLAN Configuration using Spanning Tree Protocol
+### README: VLAN Configuration using Spanning Tree Protocol

 #### Overview
 This project implements VLAN segmentation in a network using **Spanning Tree Protocol (STP)** with Rapid PVST+ to optimize network performance and prevent loops.
 Below is a detailed description of the setup and steps taken to configure the network.